 By clicking on "Accept all cookies", you agree to the storage of cookies on your device to improve site navigation, analyze site usage and assist us in our marketing efforts.
 See our privacy policy for more information.

-What is remedial education and what is the role of a remedial teacher?
+What is a remedial education clinic, and what does a remedial educator do?

 In our schools, teachers choose a way to get their message across.
 This way of teaching enables the majority of children to learn the concepts on the syllabus.

-The remedial teacher's job is to find other ways of getting the same message across, in a way that's appropriate for these children.
+The role of the remedial teacher is to find other ways to convey the same message in a way that is tailored to these children.

-Based on identified strengths and difficulties, the remedial teacher identifies priorities and develops specific objectives to promote academic success.
+Based on the strengths and challenges identified, the clinical remedial educator sets intervention priorities and develops specific goals to promote academic success.

-The role of the remedial teacher is to deploy concrete, precise and personalized means of maximizing the child's potential while respecting his or her learning profile.
+The role of the remedial educator is to implement concrete, targeted, and personalized strategies that will help maximize the child’s potential while respecting their learning profile within a structured clinical setting.

-The remedial teacher is also on hand to support parents and provide them with the tools they need to intervene at home.
+In addition, the remedial teacher is there to support parents and provide them with the tools they need to help their children at home, ensuring continuity between the clinic and daily life.

 Why consult a remedial teacher?